Fabian-Sommer/HeroesLounge/README.md

 On Linux you should be able to figure this out yourself. ;)

+Now run the Virtualbox UI and make sure that the Virtualbox Guest Additions are up to date with the Virtualbox version (it should prompt you automaticallly if not).

 Download the database zip from the link you should have received and put it in this directory.